Sajid Javid voices disappointment as five England players ‘refuse vaccine’

 “They’ve made a conscious choice.
 It is disappointing, of course it is… They are role models in society.
 People, especially young people, I think will look up to them and they should recognise that and the difference that can make in terms of encouraging others.”

-A report this week suggested only seven of the 20 Premier League clubs have succeeded in fully vaccinating 50% or more of their squads, with the overall average said to be approximately one-third of all players.
+A report this week suggested only seven of the 20 Premier League clubs have succeeded in fully vaccinating 50 per cent or more of their squads, with the overall average said to be approximately one-third of all players.

+Due to medical confidentiality the Premier League will not confirm exact numbers but sources have suggested those figures are out of date and take-up is now higher than the 30-35 per cent indicated in some reports.

-Liverpool have out-performed most of their rivals on that front, with Klopp revealing their vaccination rate is 99%.
+Klopp has suggested Liverpool have out-performed most of their rivals with regards to vaccination, saying the Anfield club’s take-up rate is 99 per cent.

 Klopp said: “I explain it a little bit like drink-driving.
 We were all probably in a situation where we had a beer or two and thought ‘I can drive’.